autonomys/subspace-docs/versioned_docs/version-latest/develop/nova/hardhat_guide.md

 });
 ```

-10. You're all set to deploy your smart contract on Autonomys Network!
+10. You're all set to deploy your smart contract on the Autonomys Network!
 In order to deploy, run `npx hardhat run scripts/deploy.js --network subspace`.

 This command will deploy your smart contract on the network we've just specified in `hardhat.config.js` file.